fuse-box/fuse-box/ISSUE_TEMPLATE.md

 * You have removed the `.fusebox` folder in your project root
 * Removed node_modules, (re-installed everything)
 * Started the bundling process again.
-* Read the documenation on your subject here -> fuse-box.org
+* Read the documentation on your subject here -> fuse-box.org -->